godaddy/madmimi-wp/readme.md

 ## Changelog ##

-### NEXT ###
+### @NEXT ###
+* New: Reference to jQuery UI has been removed.
-* Fix: Resolve 'Mixed Content' warning when using on sites with SSL enabled.
+* Fix: Resolved 'Mixed Content' warning when using on sites with SSL enabled.
 * Fix: Various code improvements.
-* New: jQuery UI is now enqueued locally and not via a CDN.
+* Tweak: Styles updated for MadMimi fancy fields.

 ### 1.5.1 ###
 * Fixed shortcode display.